cseljatib/cseljatib.netlify.app/content/authors/admin/_index.md

 ---

-I am a Full Professor of Biometrics at the [Centre of Ecosystem Modelling and Monitoring (CEM)](https://www.cem.umayor.cl/) at the [Universidad Mayor](https://www.umayor.cl/), in Santiago, Chile.
-His research interests include biometrics, applied statistics and ecological modelling.
-I lead the Biometrics group, which develops mathematical and statistical models for forecasting forest ecosystem features, allometry, and sampling.
+I am a Full Professor of Forest Biometrics and Modelling at the [Department of Forest Management and Environment](https://forestal.uchile.cl/facultad/departamentos/gestion-forestal-y-su-medio-ambiente) of the [Faculty of Forest Science and Nature Conservation](https://forestal.uchile.cl) at the [Universidad de Chile](https://uchile.cl/), in Santiago, Chile.
+My research interests include biometrics, applied statistics and ecological modelling.
+I lead the Forest Biometrics Lab, which develops mathematical and statistical models for forecasting forest ecosystem features, allometry, and sampling.

 <!---